ibmjstart/bluemix-picturefinder/README.md

    | *example:* | `$ cf start picturefinder-<username>`                 |

-### Method: IBM JazzHub ###
+### Method:  IBM DevOps Services ###
-1. Browse to the JazzHub project repository located [here](https://hub.jazz.net/project/jstart/Picture%20Finder%20%28Node%29/overview).
+1. Browse to the  DevOps Services project repository located [here](https://hub.jazz.net/project/jstart/Picture%20Finder%20%28Node%29/overview).
 Click on **Edit Code** for the project.
 2. Click on "Fork".
-This will provide you with a personal copy of the code within your JazzHub project space.
+This will provide you with a personal copy of the code within your DevOps Services project space.

 3. Located in the **app** directory of the project, rename **manifest.yml.v5** to **manifest.yml**